Home / About

 Builder over seller.

-ShirePath is a one-person studio, but the work is never actually solo.
-These are the people who sharpen what I build — partners, mentors, and a few of my best friends who happen to be dangerously good at what they do.
+The core is four: me and the three below.
+When the work calls for it, we scale past eight without missing a beat.
+These are the people I build with: partners, mentors, and a few of my best friends who happen to be dangerously good at what they do.

 TC